Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/latymer-upper-school--11-plus--maths--2020--sample-paper-1_pr_prpcc.md

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>The total of five different, positive odd numbers is $85$.
-What’s the most that the largest number could be?
+What's the most that the largest number could be?
 <emptyline>
 A: $69$
 <emptyline>